ktsn/visle/README.md

   res.send(html)
 })

-// Pass the middlewares provided by render function to handle assets. app.use(render.devMiddlewares)
+// Pass the middleware provided by the dev loader to handle assets. app.use(loader.middleware)

 // Start the server.
 app.listen(3000)